ONLINE HELP

 Inserting a page header and/or footer

-The "Insert" pane is used to modify and/or delete the page header and footer.
+You can modify and/or delete the page header and footer in the "Insert" tab.

 To modify a page header or footer: